o860724/website-hugo/content/posts/Drink King.md

 - Place order
 - Review order history

-## User Flow
+# **User Flow**
 ![image alt](https://drive.google.com/uc?export=view&id=1sKndeFPMzHE1z8c0A8LOjgG1SHrl1huF)

-## User Case
+---

+# **User Case**
-📌 There are two types of users
+> 📌 There are two types of users
-1. Main-customer: The person who places the order and can edit all the items in it.
+> - Main-customer: The person who places the order and can edit all the items in it.
-2. Partner-customer: The person who joins the order made by the main customer.
+> - Partner-customer: The person who joins the order made by the main customer.
 They can only add items and submit them to the main order.

-### Sign up & Sign in
+## Sign up & Sign in
 | Item | Content |
 | --- | --- |
 | Name | Sign up |